How do residents get to and from the island?

 What else will be asked of the residents?

-Residents are required to attend up to two, one-hour-long meetings per month, including one on October 1.
-Residents may prepare a brief to share with Shandaken Projects and the Trust for Governors Island, summarizing their experience and offering insights about the island and its future.
+Residents are required to attend up to two, one-hour-long meetings per month.
+Residents may be asked to prepare a brief to share with Shandaken Projects and the Trust for Governors Island, summarizing their experience and offering insights about the island and its future.
 Residents must present site-responsive programming, discussed below.

 What are the public programs mentioned elsewhere?

 Residents are asked to make public presentations of new work developed in the course of residencies on-island.
-Their content must be focused on a facet of the context of the island itself, for instance its history or ecology, the experience of place, or an extant feature of its landscape.
-The format is open.
-Residents will be asked to deliver 4 to 5 editions of this program on-island every Saturday for one month each, occurring between May and September 2019.
+Their content must be focused on a facet of the context of the island itself, for instance its history or ecology, the experience of place, or an extant feature of its landscape, and the format is open.

 How much time will creating the tour demand?